keptn/lifecycle-toolkit/docs/docs/guides/multi-stage-application-delivery.md

 === "production/Chart.yaml"

+    The `Chart.yaml` that is required by helm:

     ```yaml
     {% include "./assets/multi-stage-delivery/chart.yaml" %}
     ```

 === "production/values.yaml"

+    The `values.yaml` file contains configurable properties
+    for the application, such as the version of the service that should be deployed, and other metadata that is passed to the `KeptnAppContext`, such as the Git commit ID that caused the deployment of a new version (this value for the `commitID` property is set automatically using the `$ARGOCD_APP_REVISION` environment variable provided by Argo CD.
+    The content of this file is modified by the pull requests created in the promotion phase of the deployment in `dev` in order to promote a new service version into `production`.

     ```yaml
     {% include "./assets/multi-stage-delivery/values-production.yaml" %}
     ```

+    1. The commitID will be automatically set by Argo CD
+    2. The traceParent will be automatically set by the GitHub action triggered by the promotion task

 <!-- markdownlint-enable MD046 -->